Walk, Don't Run (instrumental): The Ventures recording

-After hearing a Chet Atkins recording of "Walk, Don't Run", the Tacoma-based instrumental rock band The Ventures released their version of the tune as a single in spring 1960 on Dolton Records.
-This version made the Billboard Hot 100 chart, peaking at number 2 and kept out of the number 1 spot by "It's Now or Never" by Elvis Presley.
+After hearing a Chet Atkins recording of "Walk, Don't Run", the Tacoma-based instrumental rock band the Ventures released their version of the tune as a single in spring 1960 on Dolton Records.
+This version made the Billboard Hot 100 chart, peaking at number two and kept out of the number-one spot by "It's Now or Never" by Elvis Presley.
 "Walk, Don't Run" also made the US Hot R&B Sides chart, where it went to number 13.
-The instrumental reached number 3 on the Cash Box magazine chart for five weeks in August and September 1960.
-In Canada, the song reached #1 on August 29, 1960.
+The instrumental reached number three on the Cash Box chart for five weeks in August and September 1960.
+In Canada, the song reached number one on August 29, 1960.
 The Dolton release of this record had two backing sides, the first release (Dolton 25) had "Home", and after initial sales were so great, the B-side was replaced with a Bogle–Wilson original composition, "The McCoy" (Dolton 25-X), to gain royalties.

 Personnel on this record were Bob Bogle – lead guitar, Don Wilson – rhythm guitar, Nokie Edwards – bass, and Skip Moore – drums.
 It was recorded and engineered by Joe Boles, who had a basement studio in his home in Seattle, Washington.
 He also engineered the band's first two albums.
-This version of the song follows the musical structure known as the Andalusian cadence, which originated from Flamenco, although the Ventures' version replaces the vi chord (relative to C major) with a VI chord, A minor.
+Their adapation of the music also employs the musical structure known as the Andalusian cadence, which originated from Flamenco.